Benjamin Banneker

 https://ourcommunitynow.com/local-culture/benjamin-banneker-the-man-behind-the-district-of-coexistence

-Benjamin Banneker was a down-to-earth, intelligent, writer who was largely left alone, an inventor of timekeeping, and a man who was mature, becoming and presented himself with stately conduct while in conversation.
+Benjamin Banneker was a down-to-earth, intelligent, writer who was largely left alone, an inventor of timekeeping, and a mature man, becoming, and presenting himself with stately conduct while in conversation.
 This intellect was not only self-taught, but he was completely against the stereotypes of his time.
 He countered every argument with knowledge and confidence and held himself high when those around him tried to tear him down.
 Benjamin Banneker is a man who is too often overlooked in history.
 When researched, he is only known for his academics.
 While these are important, it is also integral to look at the way his life countered the absurd caricatures of the White supremacists.
 While segregation is less blatant in the United States today, it is still present.
 Therefore, it is up to the people of America to imitate the great Benjamin Banneker and publicly declare their point of view, complete with information to back up their claims.
 Benjamin Banneker is not only a model for African Americans to counter the oppression of race against them, but he is a model for the whole world: a man who learned as much as he could about the world around him no matter the odds against him.

 “His fight against racism